View All Jobs

 Mechanical Engineering

 Mechanical Engineers work on the design, manufacture, and maintenance of mechanical systems, from automotive parts to industrial machinery.
 This field requires strong technical knowledge, precision, and creativity.
-Roles can be found in manufacturing plants, automotive companies, and engineering consultancies.
+Mechanical Engineer roles can be found in manufacturing plants, automotive companies, and engineering consultancies.

 Electrical and Electronic Engineering

 This area focuses on electrical systems, power distribution, control systems, and electronic devices.
-Electrical Engineers are in demand across utilities, transport, aerospace, and renewable energy.
+Electrical Engineer positions are in demand across utilities, transport, aerospace, and renewable energy.
 From developing circuit designs to maintaining power networks, this field offers diverse opportunities.

 Chemical and Process Engineering